21 Parks and Gardens to Visit in Paris, France

 • Avenue Winston Churchill, 75008 Paris

-• Macaron Hoarder Insider Tip: Petit Palais tends to be overlooked by the average tourist, but the permanent exhibits are free and the café off of the interior courtyard is the perfect place to grab afternoon tea or a caffeine pick-me-up in between sightseeing.
+• NEP Insider Tip: Petit Palais tends to be overlooked by the average tourist, but the permanent exhibits are free, and the café off the interior courtyard is the perfect place to grab afternoon tea or a caffeine pick-me-up in between sightseeing.

 Petit Palais courtyard